lucas-nelson-uiuc/lucas-nelson-uiuc/README.md

 Hello, I’m `@lucas-nelson-uiuc`, or Lucas Nelson.

 Recently graduated from the University of Illinois with a degree in statistics.
-Working now as a data analyst where I roleplay as a *faux data engineer*.
+Working now as a data analyst where I roleplay as a *faux data/analytic/software engineer*.

 Really enjoy working with processes that involve web applications (Shiny, Flask), although these are typically data-intensive applications.
 Interests include out-of-core processing, OLAP query engines, and all things automation.